-Web servers are the backbone of the internet and provide the core services and functionalities of the billions of websites around the world and, as a result, act as a repository for the personal data of everyone who visits them.
-Ensuring that servers are secure from outside attack is a prime concern for any organization who rely on them.
+Web servers are the backbone of the internet and provide the core services and functionalities of the billions of websites around the world.
+As a result, they act as a repository for the personal data of everyone who visits them.
+And protecting web servers from outside attack is a prime concern for any organization who rely on them.

 This paper discusses common ways web servers are attacked and the various ways they can be protected.